pjbiggs/Massey203311/Week2/Week2.md

 >
 > will list the contents of your FridayFolder directory, no matter where you currently are in the file system.
 >
-> Our `~` refers to a different part of our current RStudio Cloud environment.
+> Our `~` refers to a different part of our current Massey RStudio environment.
 >
 > __Note: you will not be tested on this behaviour as it is non-standard.__